seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 To each of you one fair and virtuous mistress
 Fall, when Love please! marry, to each, but one!

+**LAFEU**
+I'ld give bay Curtal and his furniture,
+My mouth no more were broken than these boys',
+And writ as little beard. ...

 **KING**
+...
+Peruse them well:
 Not one of those but had a noble father.

 **HELENA**
 Gentlemen,
 Heaven hath through me restored the king to health.

+**All**
+We understand it, and thank heaven for you.

+**HELENA**
 I am a simple maid, and therein wealthiest,
 That I protest I simply am a maid.
 Please it your majesty, I have done already:
 The blushes in my cheeks thus whisper me,
 'We blush that thou shouldst choose; but, be refused,
 Let the white death sit on thy cheek forever;
+We'll ne'er come there again.' ...

+**KING**
+...
+Make choice; and, see,
+Who shuns thy love shuns all his love in me.

+**HELENA**
+Now, Dian, from thy altar do I fly,
+And to imperial Love, that god most high,
-Till my sighs stream.
+Do my sighs stream.
 Sir, will you hear my suit?

-**Third Lord**
+**First Lord**
-And grant it.
+And grant it. ...

 **HELENA**
+...
 Thanks, sir; all the rest is mute.

 **LAFEU**
-I had rather be in this choice than throw ames-ace
-for my life.
+I had rather be in this choice than throw ames-ace for my life.

 **HELENA**
 The honor, sir, that flames in your fair eyes,